matomo-org/piwik-python-api/doc/install.rst

 and make that user an admin of the site you want to track.

-Keep in mind that the auth token will be submitted with each request, so you might want to consider using SSL or only accessing your Piwik server through a secure network.
+Keep in mind that the auth token will be submitted with each request, so you should consider using SSL to submit the data to your server.

 .. _enable_ecommerce_tracking: